-It is always a feel good factor and a refreshing change to cut from your daily routine, take a break and witness a few glorious things or places around the world – natural or manmade.
-Be it monuments, structures, landscape, or adventure, or best desert safaris in Dubai, they are all in abundance around us, which never fails to bring the adrenaline rush.
-One such wonder that can miss your heartbeat at the single glance is “Burj Khalifa”.
+It is always a feel-good factor and a refreshing change to cut from your daily routine, take a break, and witness a few glorious things or places around the world – natural or manmade.
+Be it monuments, structures, landscapes, or adventures, they are all in abundance around us, which never fails to bring the adrenaline rush.
+One such wonder that can miss your heartbeat at a single glance is “Burj Khalifa”.

-With a height of 2,717 feet, the Burj Khalifa is one of the tallest skyscrapers in the world.
-It effortlessly broke all preceding world records, be it structures and services of any building, from residence to corporate suites, offering the most ecstatic observation deck to the world!
+With a height of 2,717 feet, the Burj Khalifa is one of the tallest skyscrapers in the world and towers over all the tall buildings in Dubai.
+It effortlessly broke all preceding world records, be it structures and services of any building, from residences to corporate suites, offering the most ecstatic observation deck to the world!
 This marvel is well known across the globe for a few things namely:

 Facts about the Burj Khalifa

-It holds record for the tallest elevator in the world
+- It holds the record for the tallest elevator in the world

-With so many wonders and astounding facts of this spectacle, here we present a few lesser known facts of this monument that in many ways defines the technological advancement of mankind and also the living standard of one of the finest places to visit – Dubai.
+With so many wonders and astounding facts of this spectacle, here we present a few lesser-known facts about this monument that in many ways defines the technological advancement of mankind and also the living standard of one of the finest places to visit – Dubai.

-1. Burj Kahlifa was originally named as Burj Dubai.
+1. Burj Kahlifa was originally named Burj Dubai.
 However, to honor Khalifa Bin Zayed Al Nahyan, the president of UAE, the monument was renamed “Burj Khalifa”.
-The change in name has also a lot to do with the billions of dollars contributed by Abu Dhabi to cover the countries debt.
+The change in name also has a lot to do with the billions of dollars contributed by Abu Dhabi to cover the country’s debt.

 2. Ever since the pre-historic era, for the very first time, the “world’s tallest structure” comprises residential space.

 3. Burj Khalifa – the tallest building in the world is three times taller than the Eiffel Tower and twice the height of the Empire State Building.
 The monument has 900 apartments, with 162 floors and a total area of 309,473 m sq.